UofT-HPRC/tpdp/simulation_idioms/using_sonar/README.txt

     inputs_thd.set_signal("rst", "1")
     inputs_thd.wait_negedge("clk")
     inputs_thd.set_signal("rst", "0")
+    # For simplicity, pretend output AXI Stream is always ready
+    # Note: for some reason we have to use lower-case "_tready".
+This
+    # is only true for ports inside interfaces; in general, the case must
+    # match whatever you have in your Verilog
+    inputs_thd.set_signal("new_tready", "1")
     # Write a few flits with no byte swapping
     inputs_thd.set_signal("enable_swap", "0")
     old.write(inputs_thd, "0xDEADBEEF", tkeep="0xF", tlast="0")